 If you think that making additional contributions might push you over the cap, please contact our Member Care Team to check before you make any additional contributions.

 There are a couple of different ways you can make additional concessional contributions: salary sacrificing and personal deductible contributions.

 Salary sacrificing into your super is done through your employer, where they pay a percentage of your pre-tax salary as an additional concessional contribution to your super account.
-This arrangement enables you to pay 15% contributions tax on the amount you contribute rather than your marginal tax rate (21%, 34.5%, 39% or 47% including 2% Medicare Levy) depending on your taxable income.
+This arrangement enables you to pay 15% contributions tax on the amount you contribute rather than your marginal tax rate (this could be 21%, 34.5%, 39% or 47% including the 2% Medicare Levy) depending on your taxable income.

 Personal deductible contributions

-Alternatively, you may choose to make personal deductible contributions (also known as voluntary after-tax contributions), which may help you achieve the same result as salary sacrificing if you then claim a tax deduction.
-This method involves using funds in your bank account rather than asking your employer to make additional contributions, and submitting a form to claim the tax deduction.
+Personal deductible contributions (also known as voluntary after-tax contributions), may help you achieve the same result as salary sacrificing if you then claim a tax deduction.
+This method involves using your after-tax income (e.g. funds from a bank account) and submitting a Notice of Intent Form to claim the tax deduction.

 How to claim a tax deduction

 If you wish to claim a tax deduction on your voluntary after-tax contributions, you will need to take the following steps.